petersonjustin/portfolio/README.md

 Feel free to reach out @ peterson.justin11@gmail.com if you have questions or want to see more!

 ## Stormwater Risk Management
 One of the first sites that I built solo for a marketing firm in Colorado Springs - Built off of Wordpress, I used a customized base theme that was created by myself and a friend to develop these small business sites more efficiently.
-This project used Sass, shortcodes and a custom plugin for the client to add new customers to their site.
+This project used Sass, shortcodes and a custom post type for the client to add new customers to their site.

 https://stormwaterrm.com/